alecmori/recipes/chicken_katsu_and_golden_curry.md

 ### Rice
 1. Put **three cups** of water with **1 cup** of rice in the rice cooker.
 Cook for forty minutes.
-   - Use put a little extra water in between rice container and cooking aparatus to heat more easily.

 ### Curry (15 minutes after rice starts)